 When a MnS consumer wishes to deactivate a Trace Job, the MnS consumer shall delete the corresponding TraceJob instance.
 For details of management Trace Job deactivation see clauses 4.1.3.8 to 4.1.3.11 and 4.1.4.10 to 4.1.4.13 of TS 32.422 [30].

-The attribute tjTraceReference specifies a globally unique ID and identifies a Trace session.
+The attribute traceReference specifies a globally unique ID and identifies a Trace session.
 One Trace Session may be activated to multiple Network Elements.

-The attribute tjTraceRecordSessionReference identifies a Trace Recording Session within a Trace Session.
+The attribute traceRecordingSessionReference identifies a Trace Recording Session within a Trace Session.
 Two different trace sessions could e.g. be caused by two different trigger events.

-The attribute tjTraceReportingFormat defines the method for reporting the produced measurements.
+The attribute traceReportingFormat defines the method for reporting the produced measurements.
 The selectable options are file-based or stream-based reporting.
-In case of file-based reporting the attribute tjTraceCollectionEntityAddress is used to specify the IP address to which the trace records shall be transferred, while in case of stream-based reporting the attribute tjStreamingTraceConsumerUri specifies the streaming target.
+In case of file-based reporting the attribute traceCollectionEntityIpAddress is used to specify the IP address to which the trace records shall be transferred, while in case of stream-based reporting the attribute traceReportingConsumerUri specifies the streaming target.

-The mandatory attribute tjTraceTarget determines the target object of the TraceJob.
+The mandatory attribute traceTarget determines the target object of the TraceJob.
 Dependent on the network element to which the Trace Session is activated different types of the target object are possible.
-The attribute tjPLMNTarget defines the PLMN for which sessions shall be selected in the Trace Session in case of management based activation when several PLMNs are supported in the RAN.
+The attribute plmnTarget defines the PLMN for which sessions shall be selected in the Trace Session in case of management based activation when several PLMNs are supported in the RAN.

-The attribute tjJobType specifies the kind of data to collect.
+The attribute jobType specifies the kind of data to collect.
 Dependent on the selected type various parameters shall be available.
-The attributes tjJobType, tjTraceReference, tjTraceRecordSessionReference, tjTraceCollectionEntityAddress, tjTraceTarget and tjTraceReportingFormat are mandatory for all job types.
-If streaming reporting is selected for tjTraceReportingFormat, tjStreamingTraceConsumerURI shall be present additionally.
-The attribute tjPLMNTarget shall be present if trace activation method is management based.
+The attributes jobType, traceReference, traceRecordingSessionReference, traceCollectionEntityIpAddress, traceTarget and traceReportingFormat are mandatory for all job types.
+If streaming reporting is selected for traceReportingFormat, traceReportingConsumerUri shall be present additionally.
+The attribute plmnTarget shall be present if trace activation method is management based.

 For the different job types the attributes are differentiated as follows:

-- In case of TRACE_ONLY additionally the following attributes shall be available: tjListOfNeTypes, tjTraceDepth, and tjTriggeringEvent.
+- In case of TRACE_ONLY additionally the following attributes shall be available: listOfNeTypes, traceDepth, and triggeringEvents.

-For this case the optional attribute tjListOfInterfaces allows to specify the interfaces to be recorded.
+For this case the optional attribute listOfInterfaces allows to specify the interfaces to be recorded.

 - In case of IMMEDIATE_MDT_ONLY additionally the following attributes shall be available:

-- tjMDTAnonymizationOfData,
+- anonymizationOfMdtData,

-- tjMDTListOfMeasurements,
+- listOfMeasurements,

 - tjMDTCollectionPeriodRrmUmts (conditional for M4 and M5 in UMTS),

-- tjMDTMeasurementPeriodUMTS (conditional for M6 and M7 in UMTS),
+- measurementPeriodUmts (conditional for M6 and M7 in UMTS),

-- tjMDTCollectionPeriodRrmLte (conditional for M3 in LTE),
+- collectionPeriodRrmLte (conditional for M3 in LTE),

-- tjMDTMeasurementPeriodLTE (conditional for M4 and M5 in LTE),
+- measurementPeriodLte (conditional for M4 and M5 in LTE),

-- tjMDTCollectionPeriodM6Lte (conditional for M6 in LTE),
+- collectionPeriodM6Lte (conditional for M6 in LTE),